Skip to main content

 In addition, On-Call supports Custom roles for more granular control.

 On-Call Users are standard responders.
-They receive alerts, can acknowledge and resolve them, and participate in on-call rotations without managing configuration.
+They receive alerts, acknowledge them, resolve incidents, and participate in on-call rotations.

 On-Call Observers have limited access but can typically initiate paging.
-This role is commonly used for teams that need to trigger alerts without owning on-call configuration.
+This role is commonly used for teams that need to trigger alerts without managing on-call configuration.

 No Access removes all On-Call permissions for the team.
 Users with this role will not receive alerts or interact with paging features.